 – EL Gazette print edition

-EL Gazette newspaper has a paid-for monthly print edition and there's also EL Gazette Digital.
-As of January 2016, EL Gazette was reaching over 30,000 ELT professionals in 160 countries, including over 500 decision makers in state further education around the world.
+EL Gazette magazine has a paid-for monthly print edition and there's also EL Gazette Digital.
+As of December 2018, EL Gazette was reaching over 30,000 ELT professionals in 160 countries, including over 500 decision makers in state further education around the world.

-As of May 2015 there were approximately 1000 subscribers to the paid edition of the EL Gazette print version, receiving it by post.
+We produce approximately 1500 copies of the print edition of the EL Gazette, sent to subscribers by post.
 Many of these print edition copies go to staff rooms and to institutions such as the British Council, so each copy of the Gazette is seen by multiple readers - an average of seven people looking at each print copy, according to internal research.
 We have a further 'by invitation’ distribution of free copies of the print edition.
 In this group, we have over 500 key individuals in state sector education in over 60 countries.
 Finally, we regularly distribute free print copies at key national and international ELT conferences.

-EL Gazette has a paid-for print edition (a paper 'hard-copy') - between 12 and 20 pages - available by subscription via Webscribe (email@example.com).
+The bi-monthly print edition of the EL Gazette magazine usually runs between 32 and 48 pages - available by subscription via Webscribe (email@example.com).

 – EL Gazette Digital

-There's also EL Gazette Digital – this is a digital version of the newspaper.
+There's also EL Gazette Digital – this is a digital version of the magazine.
 Those who sign up get a subscriber's newsletter sent to their email address whenever the new edition of EL Gazette Digital goes online.
 A selection of articles from the newspaper also appears on this website.
-As of May 2015, readership of the digital edition was over 23,000.
+As of December 2018, readership of the digital edition was over 50,000.
 A full breakdown of these readers is available in our media packs.

-- Language news (noteworthy developments in ELT, or on how English language issues impact on politics around the world)
+- News (noteworthy developments in ELT, or on how English language issues impact on politics around the world)

 - Reviews (ELT textbooks and course books selected by our reviewers)

-- EL People (interviews with leaders and managers in ELT)
+- Interviews (interviews with leaders and managers in ELT)